ERPGulf/myinvois/README.md

 ✅ Integrated LHDN Dashboard System for real-time insights and monitoring

+**🧾 Invoice Consolidation Support:**

+✅ Merge multiple standard Sales Invoices into one consolidated invoice

+✅ Generate valid XML for consolidated invoice and submit it to LHDN as a standard invoice

+✅ Automatically assign QR code and attach it to the consolidated invoice

+✅ Track source invoice references via a link field for complete audit traceability

 **🔹 Compatibility**

 🌐 ERPNext Versions: 15 and 16 ( future release tested for verison 16 )